Alita4195/Elements-of-AI/README.md

 tf−idf=tf×log(1÷df)<br>
 The document frequency of a word is the number of documents that contain at least one occurrence of the word.
+### Section 4 Overfitting
+leave-one-out cross-validation<br>
+Splitting the data into n different sets, and train the model n times – each time with a different combination of n - 1 sets, with the remaining set being used as a test set.

+## Chapter 4 Neural networks
+### Section 1 Logistic regression